 - 7g salt

-- Pre-heat oven to 200°C. Measure all the ingredients and set your stand mixer bowl ready for action.
+- Pre-heat oven to 200°C / 392°F. Measure all the ingredients and set your stand mixer bowl ready for action.
 Toast the seeds in the oven until golden brown.
-This only takes few minutes so do not leave the oven unattended.
+Toasting takes only few minutes so do not leave the oven unattended.
 It’s a good idea to turn and mix the seeds once in the beginning to avoid too much popping.
-Once toasted, carefully transfer the seeds into the bowl and pour cold water on them immediately.
+Once toasted, carefully transfer the seeds into the mixing bowl and pour icy cold water on them immediately.
 Let the seeds rest couple of minutes.

-- Add your starter, water and flour into the mix.
-Knead the dough for 10 minutes on slowest speed.
-Add salt and keep kneading for 5 more minutes.
+- Add your starter into the seed mix and start kneading the flour into the dough.
+Keep kneading for about 10 minutes at the slowest speed.
+Finally, add salt and keep kneading for 5 more minutes.
 Let the dough rest for 30 minutes covered with a tea towel.

-- Set your baking tray ready and lightly flour only one part of your working surface for the shaped rolls.
+- Set your baking tray ready.
+Lightly dust flour one spot on your working surface for the shaped rolls.
 This dough gives a good grip and extra flour will only take it away.
-Divide the dough into 10 equal balls (weight 60-63g each).
-Let the rolls rest for 10 minutes before shaping.
+Divide the dough into 10 equal balls and give a loose pre-shape (weight 60-63g each).
+Let the rolls rest for 10 minutes before final shaping.
 Once shaped, let the rolls proof for 60 minutes covered with a tea towel in a warm spot.

-- Pre-heat oven to 250°C. Do the finger test – if the dough’s surface recovers and bounces back, the rolls are ready for baking.
-Give the rolls a quick brush with cold water and sprinkle sesame seeds on top.
-Lower the temperature 200°C after setting the tray into the oven.
+- Pre-heat oven to 250°C / 482°F. Do the poke test – if the dough’s surface recovers and bounces back, the rolls are ready for baking.
+Give the rolls a quick brush with cold water or milk and sprinkle sesame seeds on top.
+Lower the temperature 200°C/392°F after setting the tray into the oven.
 Bake the rolls for 25 minutes on middle rack until nicely golden brown.
-Once the rolls are cooled completely, store in a plastic bag.
+Once the rolls are cooled completely, store in a plastic bag to keep them soft.